Nvidia CEO Jensen Huang: "Our ability to have a digital twin of the human is plausible."

 Huang recently appeared on an episode of Cleo Abram's Huge Conversations, and discussed his next big bets for the industry.

-Huang touched on the work Nvidia has done with robotics and AI, bolstering his claim that "everything that moves will be robotic."
-But ultimately, Huang's next big bet is on Nvidia's digital biology work.
+Huang touched on Nvidia's work with robotics and AI, bolstering his claim that "everything that moves will be robotic."
+But, Huang's next big bet is on Nvidia's digital biology work.

 The Nvidia CEO explained that if we can "understand the language of the human body and the understand the language of biology," then "all of a sudden our ability to have a digital twin of the human is plausible."